EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 ### Steps

-1. The user instructs the orgaisational wallet to request Organisational Credentials
+1. The user instructs the Organisational Wallet to request Organisational Credentials
 2. The Organisational Wallet triggers the credential issuing process by sending a `Propose Credential` message.
 The request establishes a new DIDComm connection between the EAA Provider and the Organisational Wallet.
 The DIDComm out of band invitation is pre-configured in the wallet.

     Pre-configured invite: